 A Trip To Jamaica: Luxury Hotels in Jamaica:

 If you are planning a trip to Jamaica, then you will need a hotel or resort to stay.
-I prefer on the beach or beachfront whenever possible, so you can enjoy the ocean breezes.
+I prefer beachfront hotels whenever possible, so you can enjoy the ocean breezes.

 Round Hill Hotel – Round Hill Hotel offers great access to the white beaches of Montego Bay with spectacular food and stunning views.
 It consists of a small hotel and 29 villas on a peninsula that is very secluded.
 It is also a well-known playground for the rich and where Ralph Lauren purchased a villa over 20 years ago.